United States Army Recruiting Command: Organizational structure

-USAREC consists of a division headquarters, five enlisted recruiting brigades, one medical and chaplain recruiting brigade, one recruiting support brigade, and one training brigade.
+USAREC consists of a Command headquarters, a recruiting division, five enlisted recruiting brigades, one medical and chaplain recruiting brigade, and one recruiting support brigade.

 USAREC Headquarters

 USAREC headquarters is located at Fort Knox, Kentucky, and provides the strategic command and support to the Army's recruiting force.
 More than 400 officers, enlisted members and civilian employees work in one of the command's eight directorates and 14 staff sections, conducting administration, personnel, resource management, safety, market research and analysis, and public relations operations in support of the recruiting mission and the Soldiers and civilians working to achieve it.
 The headquarters complex and the personnel working there are managed by a Headquarters Company commanded by a Captain and assisted by a First Sergeant.

 Enlisted Recruiting Brigades

 Recruiting Brigades

 Five enlisted recruiting brigades make up the bulk of USAREC's recruiting force, and are responsible for the achievement of nearly all of the Army and Army Reserve's yearly recruitment missions.
 Each brigade is commanded by a Colonel and assisted by a Command Sergeant Major, a Headquarters Company, and support staff.
 Each brigade commands between seven and eight recruiting battalions and is responsible for the operational command and control of all Army recruiting operations within one of five regional geographic areas.